Jost Maurer

-Johann von Trarbach (known as Jost Maurer) was a German mason, architect and construction entrepreneur.
+Johann von Trarbach (born around 1530 in the area around the Moselle, died 15.11.1586 in Simmern, was also known as Jost Maurer) was a German mason, architect and construction entrepreneur.
 His nickname means 'Jost, the stonemason' in German.

+Whilst the circumstances of his time learning masonry and architecture remain unknown, a certificate of appointment shows that he became the Master to servant of the Palatinate Governor Frederick III. von Simmern in 1557.
+The first work that has been safely linked to him is the Grave monument of Gf.
+Philip III von Hanau near the Hanauer Marienkirche (1563).

 Jost Maurer carried out the expansion of the Wolf monastery (north of Traben-Trarbach) around 1498 and erected the portico on the Trarbach church in 1518.